Qdeeme/XP-Simplifier/README.md

 # FAQ

 **Q: Do I need to restart for config changes?**
+- A: Since ver.2.0.5, no restart is needed for config changes to take effect.
-- A: Yes.
-All configuration files require a restart to take effect.
+- For older versions -> configuration files are editable only manually and require a restart to take effect.

 **Q: Can I use decimal XP for mining?**
 - A: No, only smelting supports decimal values.
 Blocks/Entities/Fishing/Breeding/Trading must be integers.

 **Q: How do I prevent XP duplication?**
-- A: Since the mods supports only 2 modes -> `"simple"` and `"vanilla"`, there's no XP duplication.
+- A: Since the mod supports only 2 modes -> `"simple"` and `"vanilla"`, there's no XP duplication.

-**Q: What about negative values while braking blocks/killing entities?**
+**Q: What about negative values while breaking blocks/killing entities?**
-- A: If `"OrbMode"` -> `"simple"`, all actions (despite smelting) accept negative values so players can be punished for killing entities like villagers or so.
+- A: If `"OrbMode"` -> `"simple"`, all actions (except smelting and merchants) accept negative values so players can be punished for killing entities like villagers or so.
      Keep in mind that while setting up negative values -> `"min"` must be lower than `"max"`.

 **Q: Do experience bottles work without entity XP enabled?**